-Some experts allege healthcare providers are to blame but it stands to reason the dental industry has some of the most skilled and highly trained health professionals and any service by these experts is going to be pricey.
+Some experts allege healthcare providers are to blame but it stands to reason the dental industry has some of the most skilled and highly trained health professionals like expert oral surgeons and any service by these experts is going to be pricey.

 Still, other experts tell a different story about the role of health insurance companies in the cost of dental care.

-When your insurance won’t pay for the dental procedures you need, is it suggesting dental care isn’t necessary?
+When your insurance won’t pay for the dental treatment plan you need, is it suggesting dental care isn’t necessary?

 Almost 50% of the population over the age of 30 suffer some form of gum disease.
 Just because it’s common, doesn’t mean it isn’t harmful.
 Without treatment, periodontal disease is associated with poor cardiovascular health, and the neurodegenerative diseases of Parkinson’s and Alzheimer’s.

-Oral health isn’t a luxury.
+Oral health isn’t luxury dental.
 It’s essential.
 It’s essential, it’s necessary and it’s important because not having a healthy body is nothing to smile about.